-The core is composed of iron and nickel and is the hottest layer of the Earth.
-It is.
+The core is composed primarily of iron alloyed with nickel and is the hottest layer of the Earth.

 The core, Earth’s innermost layer, is divided into two components: the outer and inner core.
-The solid inner core, predominantly composed of iron and nickel, has an estimated temperature of approximately 5,700 K (5,400 °C; 9,800 °F).
-The outer core, on the other hand, is a low viscosity fluid with temperatures between 8,132 degrees F and 9,932 degrees F (4,500 degrees C and 5,500 degrees C).
+The solid inner core, predominantly composed of iron alloyed with nickel, has an estimated temperature of 5,700 K (5,400 °C, 9,800 °F).
+The outer core, on the other hand, is a low-viscosity fluid with temperatures between 5,000 K and 7,000 K (4,700–6,700 °C; 8,500–12,100 °F).
 This temperature difference and the motion of the liquid outer core are crucial for generating Earth’s magnetic field, which protects us from harmful cosmic radiation.

 The core of the Earth has the following characteristics:

 - The inner core has a radius of 1,220 km.

 - The outer core extends to a radius of 3,400 km.

 - The density of the outer core is much greater than that of the mantle or crust, ranging between 9,900 and 12,200 kg/m3.

 - The pressure in the inner core is over 3 million times greater than on Earth’s surface, making it an incredibly extreme environment.

 The mantle, a thick layer extending to a depth of 2,890 km, is composed of solid silicates and can be divided into the upper and lower mantle, with a transition zone in between.
 The upper mantle has a relatively high temperature range.
 It is estimated to be between 500 °C and 900 °C (932 - 1,652 °F).
 The lower mantle experiences extreme pressure, ranging from 237,000 atmospheres to 1.3 million atmospheres towards the outer core.